valentinvalkov/StrypesLab-C/README.md

 # StrypesLab-C 2023
-This is my homeworks and exercises.
+These are my homeworks and exercises.